01-ai/Yi/README.md

 #### API

 - [amazing-openai-api](https://github.com/soulteary/amazing-openai-api): this tool converts Yi model APIs into the OpenAI API format out of the box.
-- [LlamaEdge](https://www.secondstate.io/articles/yi-34b/#create-an-openai-compatible-api-service-for-the-yi-34b-chat-model): create an OpenAI compatible API server for Yi-34B-Chat with a portable Wasm file, powered by Rust.
+- [LlamaEdge](https://www.secondstate.io/articles/yi-34b/#create-an-openai-compatible-api-service-for-the-yi-34b-chat-model): this tool builds an OpenAI-compatible API server for Yi-34B-Chat using a portable Wasm (WebAssembly) file, powered by Rust.

 <div align="right"> [ <a href="#building-the-next-generation-of-open-source-and-bilingual-llms">Back to top ⬆️ </a> ] </div>